Nikhil-Sorout/KickCustomz/README.md

-# GameGear Customz
+# Kick Customz

-GameGear Customz is a landing page for customized gaming accessories, designed to provide gamers with personalized gear to enhance their gaming experience.
+Kick Customz is a landing page for customized products, designed to provide customers with personalized gear to enhance their day-to-day experience.
 Built using React, Tailwind CSS, and Vite, this project offers a fast, interactive, and responsive user experience.

 ## Table of Contents